The-OpenROAD-Project/OpenROAD/src/pad/README.md

 # Chip-level Connections

-In OpenROAD, chip-level connections are performed with the ICeWall algorithm.
+The chip-level connections module in OpenROAD (`pad`) is based on the open-source ICeWall algorithm.
 In this utility, either place an IO ring around the boundary of the a chip and connect with either wirebond pads or a bump array.